tumarkin/edgar/README.md

 # Creating and updating your form index

 The form index is housed in Postgres. *edgar* will keep your index up to date.
-Each quarter, simply type `edgar update YEAR QTR` where *YEAR* is a 4-digit year and *QTR* is a 1-digit quarter.
-A batch utility (written in the fish shell) is available in the utility directory to initialize your database through the end of 2016.
+Each quarter, simply type `edgar update START END`. *START* and *END** are year-quarters, each written as YYYYqQ.
+For example, 1999 quarter 2 is written as *1999q2*.

 # Downloading forms